 Diagnosis Complexity Level (DCL) and the Episode Clinical Complexity Score (ECCS)

-b. if a diagnosis is invalid for ICD-10-AM Ninth Edition
+- if a diagnosis is invalid for ICD-10-AM Tenth Edition for AR-DRG Version 9.0 (or ICD-10-AM Ninth Edition for AR-DRG Version 8.0)

-Full details of the process are documented in Appendix C of the AR-DRG Version 8.0 Definitions Manual.
+Full details of the process is documented in Appendix C of the AR-DRG Version 8.0 and Version 9.0 Definitions Manuals.

 The DCL/ECCS Calculator

-For further information, please refer to the AR-DRG Version 8.0 Definitions Manual.
+For further information, please refer to the AR-DRG Version 8.0 and Version 9.0 Definitions Manuals.